Kiarashz/how2/README.md

-### Some settings that normally needed after OS installation.
+### Repo to store settings that normally needed after OS installation

 #### OpenSSL commands to create certificates
     # Create CA certificate and key